Nils-Treuheit/SCION-TV/README.md

 ## Project-Requirements:</br>
 You will need a machine that runs Linux, is connected to the Internet and was configured to be a SCION-AS.
 [Here](https://www.scionlab.org/) you can learn more about SCION, the team behind it and how to become part of the network.</br>
-Your machine's setup also has to include the required go version installation and SCION proxy install from the [SCION-Apps Repository](https://github.com/netsec-ethz/scion-apps)</br>
+Your machine's setup also has to include the required [GO](https://en.wikipedia.org/wiki/Go_(programming_language)) version installation and SCION proxy install from the [SCION-Apps Repository](https://github.com/netsec-ethz/scion-apps)</br>

 ## Used Rescources:</br>
 The Website was created using this guide as a baseline:</br>